 Agility is the ability of the body to change direction quickly and accurately without losing speed.
 It is the mark of a superior athlete.
 The fastest way to increase your agility and improve your multidirectional speed is to train with an agility ladder.
-In this article we present 5 kick-butt speed and agility ladder exercises that will make you better at every athletic and sporting activity you put your hand, or foot, to.
+In this article, we present 5 kick-butt speed and agility ladder workout routines that will make you better at every athletic and sporting activity you put your hand, or foot, too.

 Workout #1: Beginner Agility Ladder Routines

-This workout consists of three ladder footwork drills that are done in sequence and repeated for 5 rounds.
+These agility ladder workout routines consist of three ladder footwork drills that are done in sequence and repeated for 5 rounds.
 Each exercise is done for 60 seconds, for a total workout time of 15 minutes.

 Exercise #1: Bunny Hop